oduis/UEVRDeluxe-docs/SubmitProfile.md

-## How to submit a UEVRDeluxe game profile to the online database
+## How to submit a UEVR Easy Injector game profile to the online database
 You have built a battle-tested, working profile?
 This is how to publish it to the community, so everyone can enjoy your work:

 ### 1. Test it to make sure quality is good